 Most of what Gunther and I discuss in part one is familiar ground to jazz historians.
-Indeed, there’s almost too much about Third Stream in the vast Schuller bibliography!
-Instead, there really needs to be more about his own, fully-composed classical music that has little or absolutely nothing to do with jazz.
+Indeed, there’s arguably too much about Third Stream in the vast Schuller bibliography!
+More should be written about his own, fully-composed classical music that has little or absolutely nothing to do with jazz.

 Admittedly, Schuller’s kind of classical music has fallen out of fashion.
 When Matthew Guerrieri reported on the recent Tanglewood Festival of Contemporary Music curated by Schuller, John Harbison, and Oliver Knussen, he closed with this warning:

 The festival is increasingly burdened with keeping alive its own repertoire, as even the cream of the contemporary-music tradition continues to be shut out of the classical-music mainstream.
 When music like Jacob Druckman’s dazzlingly colorful 1979 “Aureole’’ (vividly conducted by Keitaro Harada) or the wondrous, bewitching aleatoric haze of Bruno Maderna’s 1972 “Il giardino religioso’’ (led by Knussen) is still banished to the margins, it speaks ill for the ecology of the musical landscape.
 The week was dotted with fantastic creatures that survive only in the festival’s captivity.

 “Il giardino religioso’’ is indeed wondrous and bewitching.
 However, I only know this because it couples with Schuller’s “Contours” on an old, rare, unsung Columbia/Odyssey LP that will almost certainly never be re-released.